JulienPeloton/mini_spark_broker/notebooks/README.md

     msb python bin/sendAlertStream.py kafka:9092 my-stream
 ```

-At this stage the stream is created, and XX alerts will be sent at ~30 seconds interval.
+At this stage the stream is created, and 499 alerts will be sent at ~10 seconds interval.
 No worry if it finishes before you started working, you will be able to consume them on a later time (and you can always relaunch the stream).

 ## Launching the mini Spark broker